skt09/IndiGrader/templates/out_of_the_box/README.md

    - `allowed_subnet`: e.g., `"192.168.1."` to restrict access strictly to the lab's local network.
    - `questions`: List the questions (e.g., `["Q1", "Q2"]`) and their constraints.
    - **Makefile Projects**: To support multi-file projects needing a `Makefile`, set `"makefile": true`.
 The engine will run `make` on the student's submission.
 Use `"executable_name": "target_name"` to define what binary the `make` command produces (defaults to the question name, e.g., `Q1`).
 2. **`pwd_students.txt`**: Add the roll numbers of Persons with Disabilities (PwD) students to this file, one per line.
-This grants them an exemption from the strict lab `end_time` deadline.
+This grants them an exemption from the standard lab `end_time` deadline.

 ## 4. Preparing the Test Cases
 IndiGrader supports up to 100 test cases per question, numbered `00` to `99` (e.g., `input00.txt`, `input99.txt`).

 > [!NOTE]
 > **Weightage:** All test cases carry equal weightage.
-If you want a specific scenario to carry more weight, simply duplicate that test case.
+If you want a specific scenario to carry more weight, duplicate that test case.

 **Public vs. Private Test Cases:**
 There are two distinct and independent testcase directories:
 1. **Server-Side (`testcases/`):** Contains the test cases used for final grading.
 These are typically hidden private cases.
 2. **Student-Side (`statics/testlab/testcases/`):** Contains only the *public* test cases for local verification.

-### Input Modes (The Strict Separation Rule)
+### Input Modes
-IndiGrader automatically detects how to execute a student's program based strictly on how you name and structure the items inside the `input/` directory.
+IndiGrader detects how to execute a student's program based on the naming and structure inside the `input/` directory.

 **1. Stdin-Only Mode (Default)**
 If your test case only requires standard input, provide a `.txt` file named `input##.txt`.